Understanding Payee vs Payer: Key Differences in Financial Transactions

 Who is the Payee in a Financial Transaction?

 What’s important to know about the payee?
-The payee is the entity that offers goods or services and receives payment.
+The payee is the entity that receives payments in exchange for the goods or services that they offer.
 When doing business with your customers, your organization is operating as the payee.
 Your role as the payee is to provide something of value and await payment in return.

 How Does a Payee Receive Payments?